Lamar Jackson and the NFL’s Quarterback Double Standard

 Jackson’s young career can be read as a testament to the tedious work of overcoming those preconceptions.
-Even after the Ravens coach John Harbaugh said “He’s a quarterback through and through” upon drafting him at the end of the first round, Jackson practiced early on in gimmick roles complementing Flacco.
-Once Jackson stepped into the starting job over the second half of his rookie season, his coaches leaned on the running game to an uncommon degree; the predictable offense got bogged down in a playoff loss to the Los Angeles Chargers.
-Despite the unhappy ending, Jackson’s introduction was one of the NFL calendar’s most exciting storylines: a first-year quarterback thrust into a makeshift system piloting a sub-.500 team all the way to the playoffs.
+Even after the Ravens coach John Harbaugh said, “He’s a quarterback through and through” upon drafting him at the end of the first round, Jackson practiced early on in gimmick roles complementing Flacco.
+Once Jackson stepped into the starting job at the midpoint of his rookie season, his coaches leaned on the running game to an uncommon degree; the predictable offense got bogged down in a playoff loss to the Los Angeles Chargers.
+Despite the unhappy ending, Jackson’s introduction was one of the NFL calendar’s most exciting story lines: a first-year quarterback thrust into a makeshift system piloting a sub-.500 team all the way to the playoffs.
 A contingent of Ravens fans, though, spent long stretches of that final game booing as Jackson struggled to complete passes.

 Jackson’s arrival coincides with a broader reimagining of the NFL game, in which teams are turning away from the former ideal of the statue-still pocket passer.
 Coaches like Kingsbury, who built a reputation as an offensive guru over six years coaching Texas Tech, have imported college concepts that rely on quarterbacks being able to do more than just complete throws.
 Kyler Murray, who averaged a Jackson-esque 11.6 yards per pass attempt and 7.2 yards per rush during his own Heisman-winning junior season at Oklahoma, was this year’s top overall pick for Kingsbury’s Cardinals.
 Some observers positioned last Sunday’s matchup between Jackson and Murray as a hopeful harbinger, a look at a future NFL freed from both strategic orthodoxy and racist positional typecasting.